andrewpmartinez/grid/README.md

 ## The GUI: GRID

-The GRID GUI can be invoked by building this project and running:
+The GRID UI is an immediate mode UI.
+It can be invoked by downloading a release or building this project and running:

 ```
 > grid gui <path.to.dump>
 ```

+## Upcomming Features

+1) Dump searching
+2) Opening 0..n dump files
+3) Dump export
+4) UX improvements

 ## Building This Project